hubiglobal/hubiapi/docs/README-en.md

 `Access Token` User id card (visible for application only)

-## Interface authentication
+## Authentication

-The interfaces provided by Hubi include both public and private interfaces.
+The API provided by Hubi include both public and private.

-The public interface can be used to obtain market data and can be invoked without authentication.
+The public API can be used to obtain market data and can be invoked without authentication.
-The private interface can be used to obtain the underlying data, transaction management, and each private request must be signed using the API Key.
+The private API can be used to obtain the underlying data, transaction management, and each private request must be signed using the API Key.

-## Access to the URLs
+## URLs

 | Type        | URL                              | Description                                 |
 | ----------- | -------------------------------- | ------------------------------------------- |